RawalAnuma/Quiz-SB/README.md

 ## 🚀 Features

 - User Registration & Login
-- Admins can create categories, quizzes, and questions.
+- Admins can create categories.
-- Users can play quizzes.
+- Users can create quizzes and play quizzes.
 - Scores are recorded and retrievable for history or scoreboard.

 ---